mahmoudSobhiAwad/egy_tour/README.md

    * LoadPlaces - triggers loading the places
    * LoadMorePlaces - triggers loading more places

+### Firebase Implementation
+- implemented firebase authentication on the login and sign-up screens and when creating a new user the data is stored in a cloud firestore database
+- created a firestore collection for places that is used to load the places in the home page
+- the user's favorites are stored in the users collection and is used to load the favorite places in the favorites screen

 ### packages used:
 - [Country Code Picker](https://pub.dev/packages/country_code_picker)
 - [Build Runner](https://pub.dev/packages/build_runner)